Fundamental regions for non-isometric group actions: Results on fundamental regions

-Now, for isometric actions we have: \begin{theoremnop*}[{\cite[Theorem 6.6.7]{Ratcliffe2019HyperbolicManifolds}}] Let $G$ be a discontinuous group of isometries of a metric space $X$ and $R$ a fundamental region.
-Then the inclusion $\iota:\overline R\to X$ induces a continuous bijection $\kappa:\overline R/G\to X/G$, and $\kappa$ is a homeomorphism if and only if $R$ is locally finite. \end{theoremnop*} The proof makes extensive use of the metric and the balls with respect to this metric.
-In our generalisation we can avoid the use of the metric, and we assume proper discontinuity for only one implication.
-We do use an extra topological condition, however this condition is still more general than being a metric space. \begin{theorem} Let $G$ be a group of homeomorphisms of a topological space $X$ and $R$ a fundamental region.
+Now, one of the most significant theorems in this section of Ratcliffe's book is the following. \begin{theoremnop*}[{\cite[Theorem 6.6.7]{Ratcliffe2019HyperbolicManifolds}}] Let $G$ be a discontinuous group of isometries of a metric space $X$ and $R$ a fundamental region.
+Then the inclusion $\iota:\overline R\to X$ induces a continuous bijection $\kappa:\overline R/G\to X/G$, and $\kappa$ is a homeomorphism if and only if $R$ is locally finite. \end{theoremnop*} In our version of the theorem, we need some topological conditions for one direction, however, these conditions are still more general than being a metric space. \begin{theorem} Let $G$ be a topological group acting continuously on a topological space $X$.
+Let $R$ a fundamental region.
 Then the inclusion $\iota:\overline R\to X$ induces a continuous bijection $\kappa:\overline R/G\to X/G$.
-If $R$ is locally finite then $\kappa$ is a homeomorphism.
+If $R$ is locally finite, then $\kappa$ is a homeomorphism.

-Further, if $X$ is first-countable and the action is properly discontinuous, then the converse holds: if $\kappa$ is a homeomorphism, then $R$ is locally finite. \end{theorem} \begin{proof} We define $\kappa:Gx\cap \overline R\mapsto Gx$.
-The $\kappa$ is immediately injective and surjective because $R$ is a fundamental region, and so every orbit has a member in $\overline R$.
+Further, if the action is properly discontinuous, $X$ is first-countable, and singletons in $X$ are closed, then the converse holds: If $\kappa$ is a homeomorphism, then $R$ is locally finite. \end{theorem} \begin{proof} We define $\kappa:Gx\cap \overline R\mapsto Gx$.
+Then $\kappa$ is immediately injective.
+It is surjective because $R$ is a fundamental region, and so every orbit has a member in $\overline R$.

 Let $\eta:\overline R\to \overline R/G$ be the projection map.
 So $\kappa$ is continuous if and only if $\kappa\circ\eta$ is continuous.
 Then $\kappa\circ\eta$ is continuous by the following commutative diagram